 Tao For Today; Verse 1

 The Tao Te Ching is a philosophical text written by Lao-tzu, a philosopher and historian, during the time of Confucius.
-This text, written in two parts, with eighty-one short sections, serves as a philosophical guidepost.
+This text, written in two parts, with eighty-one short sections or verses, serves as a philosophical and spiritual guidepost.

 The term "Tao" means way or path.
 In many philosophical works, this term refers to a calling.
-In the Tao Te Ching, the term Tao refers to a much larger metaphysical principal, a Universal oneness, from which all things come, and to which all things return.
+In the Tao Te Ching, the term Tao refers to a much larger metaphysical principal, a universal oneness, from which all things come, and to which all things return.
 While "Tao", is a path, and a way, the meaning is much broader, encompassing and mysterious.
+Tao is a universal flow of energy.

 The term "Te" refers to the moral power and virtue associated with one who follows a correct path.
 In the Tao Te Ching, Te refers more to the virtue one gains by following Tao, the way.